Lionsberg/old-lionsberg-wiki/Idolatry.md

 [[Knowledge]] in the System is organized through the lens of a [[Meta Science]] that reflects our [[Current Best Understanding]], with the humble acknowledgement that it is partial and incomplete at best.

-Grappling with the [[Absolute]] as a eternal and ineffable mystery, while still aiming at it and trying to [[Get A Little Better Every Day]] as we progress towards It, is the antidote to the [[Pattern of Failure]] of Idolatry.
+Grappling with the [[Absolute]] as a eternal and ineffable mystery, while still aiming at it and trying to [[Get A Little Better Every Day]] as we progress towards It, is the antidote to the [[Patterns of Failure|Pattern of Failure]] of Idolatry.